jujumiago/living-civilization-framework/ARTICLE.md

 - Long-term thinking
 - Respect for honest contribution

-Education therefore supports not only the acquisition of knowledge but also the  of responsible individuals capable of contributing constructively to society.
+Education therefore supports not only the acquisition of knowledge but also the development of responsible individuals capable of contributing constructively to society.

 ---